sinnie/learn_web_dev/node/buffers.md

 ## JavaScript and Buffers

 Prior to the introduction of the `TypedArray` in ES6, JavaScript did not have a way to read or manipulate streams of binary data.
-Remember, JavaScript was intended to be used to manipulate the DOM, so it was designed to handle unicode-encoded strings.
+If you recall, JavaScript was intended to be used to manipulate the DOM, so it was designed to handle unicode-encoded strings, and it excels at that.
 However, Node.js _does_ need to be able to manipulate binary data when dealing with TCP streams and reading and writing to the filesystem.
 Initially, Node.js' solution to this problem was to use strings to represent binary data.
 However, this approach was not ideal, so buffers were incorporated into the language.

 The `Buffer` class was introduced as part of the Node.js API to allow JavaScript to interact with octet streams in the context of TCP streams and file system operations.
 * Buffers are allocated outside of V8, which means that they are not managed by V8.
 This allows Node.js to work with memory more directly for better performance.
-* The `Buffer` class is a global feature within Node.jds and handles binary-handling tasks with a binary buffer implementation, which is exposed as a JS API under the buffer pseudo-class.
+* The `Buffer` class is a global feature within Node.js and handles binary-handling tasks with a binary buffer implementation, which is exposed as a JavaScript API under the buffer pseudo-class.
 * Buffers act somewhat like arrays of integers, but they are not resizable and have methods designed specifically for handling and manipulating binary data.
-* the 'integers' in a buffer each represent a byte, which means that they are limited to values from 0 - 255.
+* the "integers" in a buffer each represent a byte, which means that they are limited to values from 0 - 255.
 * Raw data is stored in an instance of the buffer class, which is similar to an array of integers.
 However, buffers are actually corresponded to raw memory outside of V8.
 Because of this, it cannot be resized.
-* In order to save space and be more readable, the designers of Node.js chose to display __hexadecimal__ numbers instead of binary numbers.
+* In order to save space and be more readable, the architects of Node.js chose to display __hexadecimal__ numbers instead of binary numbers.
 Therefore, an 8 digit binary number is represented by a 2 digit hexadecimal number, and that is why you will see a two digit representation of a byte in the buffer.

-Many times data that Node.js developers will be using are from the filesystem or TCP streams, which are octet streams.
+> Many times data that Node.js developers will be using are from the filesystem or TCP streams, which are octet streams.
 As we've mentioned before, JavaScript is not well-suited for manipulating this form of data.

 ### Creating Buffers:
 Buffers can be created in a few ways: